-- Helps reduce costs.
-Because 3PLs tend to have established and extensive networks of carriers, they can obtain better rates for your goods than a small shipper operating solo.
-They have more leverage with freight companies than individual shippers do.
-3PLs know the benefits of working with multiple carriers and can use that to your advantage.
+Because 3PL companies have extensive networks of carriers, they can secure superior rates for your goods than a small shipper operating independently.
+3PL companies understand the benefits of working with multiple carriers and can use that to benefit the customer.

-- Expansion.
-A 3PL can help you expand into new markets without committing significant investment.
-As they – or their partner – will have existing warehousing space and staff in different locations, you can leave that side of distribution logistics and inventory management entirely to them.
+A 3PL can help you expand into new markets without investing your limited resources.
+Since the company or its partner network will maintain existing warehousing space and staff in different locations, you can leave distribution logistics and inventory management to the 3PL.

-- Risk.
-Delays are part of doing business that relies on transport.
-When you have a 3PL company acting on your behalf, they are responsible for looking at alternative arrangements to lower risk.
-And with the experience they usually have, they already have alternatives identified.
+Delays are a part of doing business that relies on transport.
+Increasingly, success depends on delivery times and organization.
+When you have a 3PL company acting on your behalf, they are responsible for investigating alternative solutions to reduce risk.

 Why is Logistics Important to Your Company?

-Within the logistics industry as a whole, there are different types of companies providing different services.
-There are also companies which may specialize in particular aspects of the industry such as cold chain management and transportation.
-But generally, we can break down the logistics sector into four main areas:
+There are different types of companies within the logistics industry providing different services.
+Some companies specialize in specific parts of the same industry, such as cold chain management and transportation.
+You can break down the logistics sector into these main areas:

-- Freight Companies.
-These are the people who actually move your goods from A to B. They may be small and only carry domestic freight, or they may be larger and offer international and global shipments.
-Companies may also specialize in particular transport modes such as sea or air freight or they may offer multiple transport mode solutions.
+Freight companies transport your goods from point A to point B. These companies may be small, carry only domestic freight, or offer international and global shipments.
+Companies may also specialize in particular transportation methods, such as sea or air freight, or provide multiple transport solutions.

-- Freight Forwarders.
-These companies do not actually have any means of freight transportation.
-Instead, they operate as a facilitator within the supply chain, working with their established networks to optimize transport solutions for you.
-As well as coordinating the transportation of your goods, they will also handle all the documentation side such as import and export forms.
-These companies will have a lot of experience and multiple carrier partners to work with so can save you both time and money in the short and long term.
+Besides coordinating the transportation of your goods, they also handle all the documentation related to import and export.
+These companies have a lot of experience and multiple carrier partners to work with, so they can save you both time and money in the short- and long-term.

-- Third party logistics companies.
-Commonly known as 3PLs, these are companies that specialize in providing all or part of the logistics for the supply chain of your business.
-How much of that chain they supply is down to the needs of the customer.
-They may only supply your transportation and storage needs or they may be a fully integrated part of your overall business model and also supply warehousing, order picking, packaging, management ordering, and delivery services.
+Commonly known as 3PL companies, these are businesses that specialize in providing all or part of the logistics for the supply chain of your business.
+How much of that chain they supply depends on the customer’s needs.

 How Technology is Changing the Future of Logistics

-As with society as a whole, advances in technology are a constant within the logistics industry.
-Amazon’s plans to use drones for short haul (15 miles) deliveries have been well publicized, but what other developments might we see?
-Some new technologies are already here while others are still in the research & development stages.
+Advances in technology are a constant within the logistics industry.
+Amazon’s plans to use drones for short-haul (15-mile) deliveries have been well-publicized, but what other developments are possible?
+Some new technologies are already here, while others are still in the research and development phase.